-We used Covidence, specialist software, to manage the production of this systematic review (www.covidence.org)(28).
-Studies considered eligible were those using NLP algorithms acting upon clinical free text for (1) diagnosis, (2) investigation, (3) treatment, (4) monitoring and (5) management of gastrointestinal diseases.
-RB, ML, and DL algorithms were included, but only those featuring Type 2a validation or higher, as TRIPOD(25) specified, because Type 1b validation or less is associated with unacceptable ROB in prediction/classification studies-Table 1.
+We used Covidence, a specialist software package, to manage the production of this systematic review (www.covidence.org) [28].
+The studies considered eligible were those in which NLP algorithms were used to assess clinical free text for (1) diagnosis, (2) investigation, (3) treatment, (4) monitoring and (5) management of gastrointestinal diseases.
+RB, ML, and DL algorithms were included, but only those featuring Type 2a validation or higher, as TRIPOD [25] specified, because Type 1b validation or less is associated with unacceptable ROB in prediction/classification studies-Table 1.